Working together for better health

 Together for Health

-Through financial support from Generations to the Duluth Community School Collaborative, a Community Health Coordinator located at Myers-Wilkins Elementary school directly connects with the community and serves as a liaison to health and social services.
+Through financial support from Generations to the Duluth Community School Collaborative, a Community Health Coordinator works with students and families at Myers-Wilkins Elementary, Lincoln Park Middle and Denfeld High schools and serves as a liaison to health and social services.
 Access to coordinated delivery of social, health, economic, and educational services offered through school/community partnerships aims to improve outcomes for students, their families, and neighborhood residents.

 Community engagement lies at the very heart of Together for Health.
 From the outset of this project, parents and community members have been integral partners in identifying the underlying barriers to achieving optimal health, and developing strategies for addressing these issues within schools and neighborhoods.

 *Using schools as hubs, community schools bring educators, families, and community partners together to offer a range of opportunities, supports, and services to children, youth as well as their families and communities.
 Please see the Coalition for Community Schools for more information.